Dozens of Ways to Build Interactivity into your Training

 2. Shift gears frequently

-When we overlay these principles onto different stages of the learning process—building knowledge, enhancing comprehension, analysis, synthesis, etc.—we come up with dozens of creative training techniques.
-So, go ahead and toss the scissors and glue of elementary school worksheets, but keep the interactivity using old school tools like pens and Post-its.
+When we overlay these principles onto different stages of the learning process – building knowledge, enhancing comprehension, analysis, synthesis, etc. – we come up with dozens of creative, interactive teaching methods.
+So, go ahead and toss the scissors and glue of elementary school worksheets, but keep the interactivity using old-school tools like pens and Post-its.
 Try these activities in person or online:

-• Sort & Match – organize new principles by moving them into place.
+• Sort and Match – organize new principles by moving them into place

-• Identify & Describe – pick out examples of core concepts and explain them to another person
+• Identify and Describe – pick out examples of core concepts and explain them to another person

 • Teach back – have teams of learners create a lesson to share with the rest of the group

-• Map out a path forward – consider the challenges and solutions of taking next steps.
+• Map out a path forward – consider the challenges and solutions of taking the next steps

-For us lay-people, the scientific explanations are less important than what we do with the knowledge.
+For us lay people, scientific explanations are less important than what we do with the knowledge.
 One way we can trigger strong positive emotions during the learning process is through competitive games.
-A far cry from lecturing, games energize players, create competition, build team associations, create cause for celebration.
+A far cry from lecturing, games energize players, create competition, build team associations, and create cause for celebration.
 They also take players away from their day-to-day realities, allowing them to try new approaches or examine their habits in a safe space.

-2. Create a custom game: for content reinforcement you may be best to identify the key concepts you hope to relay and then create your own game.
-These game templates may be familiar: Jeopardy, basketball, toss games, Trainers Warehouse Silver Series Thumballs, tic-tac-toe, etc.
+2. Create a custom game: For content reinforcement, it may be best to identify the key concepts you hope to relay and then create your own game.
+These game templates may be familiar: Jeopardy, basketball, toss games, Thumballs, tic-tac-toe, etc.

 In “flipped” classrooms, attention is moved away from the instructor and refocused on learners.
 Aaron Sams describes it aptly, “Flipping the classroom is more about a mindset: redirecting attention away from the teacher and putting attention on the learner and the learning.”
 The flipped approach calls up learners to read and listen to presentations at home, then join the class to do traditional homework of practicing and putting concepts to use.

-We add “thinking time” to our list of training techniques because lecturers frequently undervalue the importance of pausing.
+We add “thinking time” to our list of interactive teaching methods because lecturers frequently undervalue the importance of pausing.
 Too eager to move on to the next learning point, lecturers neglect their audience’s need to process what they heard, take notes, or consider questions.

 Abandon your notions of being the sage on the stage.
 Toss out your lecture notes.
 Facilitate your learner’s discovery by being their “guide on the side.”